MINISTRY OF PETROLEUM & NATURAL GAS

 Special Rule for Petroleum Class B:

-Petroleum Class B (a specific type of petroleum) can be sent to
+- Petroleum Class B (a specific type of petroleum) can be sent to someone without a storage licence, but only up to 15,000 litres if it's in sealed airtight containers that are approved.

-The person sending it must make sure the recipient has made
+- The person sending it must make sure the recipient has made arrangements to dispose of the petroleum immediately, especially for amounts over 2,500 litres.

-extinguisher must also be included to fight fires in case of an
+- If the shipment exceeds 2,500 litres, a dry chemical fire extinguisher must also be included to fight fires in case of an emergency.

 -